Jerome Caja: Death

-According to Caja, he tested positive for HIV around 1989 and began to show symptoms of sickness around 1992.
-Caja as well suffered from CMV retinitis as result of the diagnosis.
-In August and September 1995, the Archives of American Art recorded an oral history interview with Caja.
-He died of AIDS in San Francisco on November 3, 1995.
+In August and September 1995, the Archives of American Art recorded an oral history interview with Caja, in which he said he tested positive for HIV around 1989 and began to show symptoms of sickness around 1992; among his afflictions was CMV retinitis.

+Caja died of AIDS in San Francisco on November 3, 1995.
 His memorial service was held at the Hole in the Wall gay bar in South of Market, San Francisco.